yazanismail1/assignment/README.md

     <br>
 </p>

-This documentation is dedicated to work you through this application from cloning to setting it up and serving it on your local machine.
+This documentation is dedicated to walk you through this application from cloning to setting it up and serving it on your local machine.

 ## Video Walkthrough